 Let’s just pretend that those 0.5% annual returns on price are something you are excited about.
 You’d be overlooking some harsh realities, if so.
-The 15 or 30-year mortgage interest rate you’d be paying to get that return is roughly 8X that rate – already pushing you into negative territory.
-Tack on another 1% for PMI, if you can’t hit a 20% down payment, and you’re already 4%+ in the hole.
+The 15 or 30-year mortgage interest rate you’d be paying to get that return is roughly 12 or 14X that rate, respectively, already pushing you into negative territory.
+Tack on another 1% for PMI, if you can’t hit a 20% down payment, and you’re already 7%+ in the hole.

 And this doesn’t even begin to factor in the very real (and significant) costs of all of the following: